Lattice Gaussian Sampling by Markov Chain Monte Carlo: Bounded Distance Decoding and Trapdoor Sampling: Multiple-Try Metropolis-Klein Algorithm

-\begin{my5} Although independent MTMK algorithm is capable to reduce the mixing time of the Markov chain, its complexity incurred in each Markov move also increases accordingly by the multiple recalls of the trial samples.
-Therefore, parallel implementation or preprocessing stage is highly desired to ease the complexity burden. \end{my5}
+\begin{my5} Although the independent MTMK algorithm is able to reduce the mixing time, its complexity in each move increases due to multiple calls of trial samples.
+Therefore, parallel implementation or preprocessing is highly desired to ease the complexity burden. \end{my5}

 Moreover, it is possible to have a varying $k$ at each Markov move, thereby resulting in an adaptive independent MTMK algorithm as

 where $\delta^i_{\text{MTM}}=\frac{k_i}{k_i-1+\frac{1}{\delta}}$ and $k_i$ denotes the size of trial samples at each Markov move \cite{MartinoMTMIssue}.